 Florida Child Custody Attorney

 Children must adjust to Divorce in Florida – You can help!
 Steven D. Miller, P.A. is an experience Florida child custody attorney that can help keep the process as easy as possible so you can spend your time focusing on helping them transition through this difficult time.
+If you’re in need of a child custody attorney in Florida, contact attorney Steve D. Miller today for a free consultation.

 Who is Responsible for Raising the Children in a Florida Divorce?